vgsantoniazzi/tiny-lang/README.txt

 This is an example to study how interperters work and build new one.

-To use, execute the `run` executable.
+To use, execute the run executable.

-The default file to send is test.tl.
+The default file to send is examples/full.tl.
 You can use another one running manualy.

-  $ gcc interperter.c -o interperter

-  $ ./interperter ./path/to/file.tl
+  g++  ../src/**/*.cpp ../src/*.cpp  -o interpreter

+  ./interpreter ../path/file.tl

+test/programs/ has some examples that what this programming language can do.

 Feel free to contribute!!